sayali0512/LAMP/docs/moodle_migration.md

-# Manual Migration
+# Moodle Migration

-This document explains how to manually migrate Moodle from OnPrem to Azure.
+This document explains how to  migrate Moodle from OnPrem servers to Azure cloud.

-The following diagram shows how the required system components participate in the installation process.

 ## Prerequisites